pirahawk/forshow/scratch.md

-You are configuring an Azure Cosmos DB container by using the .NET SDK.

-The solution must minimize latency for read operations while ensuring a consistent view of data, in the context of a user, across multiple regions.
+A retail company uses Azure Cosmos DB to store customer order data.

+The company must be able to process order updates in near–real time and trigger downstream actions, such as sending confirmation emails or updating a reporting system.

-You need to configure the appropriate consistency level when creating the CosmosClient.
+You need to configure a mechanism that responds to changes in the container data.

-Which consistency level should you configure?
+What should you do to implement the solution?

 Select only one answer.

-Strong

-Session

-Eventual

-Consistent prefix

-Bounded staleness
+Configure a user-defined function to capture change events.

+Use a stored procedure to automatically capture item updates.

+Enable a trigger to monitor and process item changes in the container.

+Use Azure Functions with the Cosmos DB trigger to automatically process the change feed.